matheuristic/dotfiles/software.md

-    creating a virtual desktop with aspect and resolution matching exactly that of the MacBook and mirroring that virtual desktop (it is also a good idea to use a direct Thunderbolt wire to connect the MacBook and to turn wifi on the MacBook off)
+    creating a virtual desktop with aspect and resolution matching exactly that of the MacBook and mirroring that virtual desktop (it is also a good idea to use a direct Thunderbolt wire to connect the MacBook and to turn wifi on the MacBook off);
+    alternative is DeskPad (see above)
   - [Choosy](https://choosy.app/)ᴹ or
     [OpenIn](https://loshadki.app/openin4/)ᴹ:
     Open different links in different browsers or apps in macOS; free